sensepost/InvokeADCheck/.github/ISSUE_TEMPLATE.md

-Thank you for opening an issue on ADChecks.
+Thank you for opening an issue on Invoke-ADCheck.
 To improve the speed of resolution please review the following guidelines and common troubleshooting steps below before creating the issue: